 Take out any grass clippings and scrape all the debris on the bottom of the mower.
 You can also use a wire brush to clean everything.
 After cleaning, coat the bottom area with WD-40 to prevent corrosion.

 Now, it's time to sharpen the blade.
 You can use an angle grinder or similar tool to sharpen it.
 After sharpening, reinstall it on the mower.
 Just make sure to coat with WD-40.
+For more details, check out how to sharpen lawn mower blades.

 Step 9: Clean/Replace the Air Filter